Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 ### 2.2.
 Visitors can

+- Have access to a link that takes them to my CV page.

+- Have access to Milestones, future and current projects.

 - Submit a form directly from the website's contact form at the bottom of the page.
 The form is validated using Javascript, and sent using EmailJS.
   Once that is completed they receive a success message letting them know their message has been sent successfully.

-- Have access to a link that takes them to my CV page.

-- Have access to Milestones, future and current projects.

 ### 2.3.
 First Time Visitor Goals

 1. As a First Time Visitor, I want to easily understand the main purpose of the page and navigate to the information needed.
-2. As a First Time Visitor, I want to look for modern UX and a not very home page where an user gets constant feedback of their position on the page in .
+2. As a First Time Visitor, I want to look for modern UX and a not very home page where an user gets constant feedback of their position on the page in.

 ### 2.4.
 Returning Visitor Goals